The conference brings together leading academics and members of the investment

 A blind copy of each submitted paper is reviewed and ranked independently by two

 program committee members.
-Less than ten papers receiving the highest marks are
+About ten papers receiving the highest marks are

-The conference is biennial, and, since its inception in 2003, it takes place at McGill's Faculty of Management on the
+The conference is biennial, and, since its inception in 2003, it takes place at McGill's Faculty of Management (1001 Sherbrooke St. West) on the